ckulwik/weatherflow-map/README.md

 # weatherflow-map

+## To run the application

+Clone it, run `npm i`, then open the html file in the browser.

 ## In case of CORS issue:

 I had to download a chrome extension to get around a CORS issue: